 An up-to-date, accessible policy should be maintained, accompanied by all other visit proformas and guidelines.
 I carry out a monitoring visit each academic year, on a random basis.
 Copies of the monitoring records are held with the archived visit proformas/risk assessments and also held in the school’s central record, available to all staff.
 Also included in the file are records of service provider visit forms, which are signed by them to confirm they meet with all health and safety, insurance and accident requirements.
 I also provide staff with a working file to take on every visit.
 It includes:

 - generic and specific risk assessments pertinent to that visit

-- good behaviour contracts for specific students
+- good behavior contracts for specific students

 - accident and emergency procedures